OpenCode Docker

 • Security hardening (dropped capabilities, no-new-privileges)

-• Pre-installed tools: git, ripgrep, fzf, curl, Python, BasedPyright, CMake/CTest, Terraform, Terraform LS, Playwright Chromium, Node.js language servers, and more
+• Pre-installed tools: git, ripgrep, fzf, curl, Python, BasedPyright, CMake/CTest, Terraform, Terraform LS, full system ffmpeg/ffprobe, Playwright MCP with its matching Chromium browser runtime, Playwright's bundled ffmpeg exposed as playwright-ffmpeg, Node.js language servers, and more

 • oh-my-openagent plugin for multi-agent orchestration